Translating predictive distributions into informative priors: Examples

 }

-We first assess the replicability of the discrepancy by plotting the value of the objective at the optima \(\lambda^{*}\) across replications.
-In Figure \ref{fig:r2_roundtrip_discrep_at_optima} each value of \(\log(D(\lambda^{*}))\) is the mean of 10 evaluations of \(\log(D(\lambda))\) at each \(\lambda^{*}\) to minimise residual noise in the objective.
-Generally, it appears that the discrepancy is replicable for the both Gaussian and Dirichlet-Laplace, for both Anderson-Darling and Cramér-von Mises discrepancies.
-In contrast, the results for the Regularised Horseshoe prior appear to replicate poorly under the Anderson-Darling discrepancy, but reasonably under the Cramér-von Mises discrepancy.
+We first assess replicability.
+It appears from Figure \ref{fig:r2_roundtrip_discrep_at_optima} that both discrepancies are replicable for the both Gaussian and Dirichlet-Laplace priors.
+In contrast, the results for the Regularised Horseshoe prior appear to replicate poorly under the AD discrepancy, but reasonably under the CvM discrepancy.